 You can create an Animoji out of the following emoji on a compatible iPhone: Giraffe, Shark, Owl, Boar, Monkey, Robot, Cat, Dog, Alien, Fox, Poop, Pig, Panda, Mouse, Chicken, Unicorn, Lion, Dragon, Skull, Bear, Tiger, Koala, Dinosaur, Ghost.

 We suspect more will be added over time.

 Which devices support Animoji?

-Anyone with iOS 11 can receive and view Animoji, but to create and share them, you'll need an Apple device with Face ID.
+Anyone with iOS 11 or later can receive and view Animoji, but to create and share them, you'll need an Apple device with Face ID.
 The current list of compatible iPhones with Face ID are:

 What about Memoji?